-The City and most of the airlines serving the Airport have entered into agreements relating to the use of the airfield (Airport Use Agreements or the Airport Use License Agreement).
-Under these agreements, the airlines pay landing fees to the City that offset a portion of operating and maintenance expenses, debt service, and an additional 20% coverage on General Airport Revenue Bonds issued to finance airline-approved airfield capital improvements.
+During the first quarter of fiscal year 2018 (through September 30, 2017), most of the airlines serving the Airport paid rentals, fees, and charges under provisions of agreements relating to their use of the airfield (Airport Use Agreements) and their use and occupancy of the Central Passenger Terminal Complex (CPTC Leases).
+Under the Airport Use Agreements, the airlines paid landing fees that offset a portion of operating and maintenance expenses, debt service on General Airport Revenue Bonds (Bonds) issued to finance airline-approved airfield capital improvements, and 20% coverage on Bond debt service.

-The City also entered into agreements with the principal passenger airlines serving the Airport (Contracting Airlines) relating to their use and lease of the Central Passenger Terminal Complex (CPTC Leases).
-The CPTC Leases provide for the calculation of terminal rentals and charges by the City to recover a portion of certain operating and maintenance expenses, debt service, and an additional 20% coverage on General Airport Revenue Bonds issued to finance airline approved CPTC projects.
+Under the CPTC Leases, the airlines paid terminal rentals and charges to allow the City to recover a portion of operating and maintenance expenses, debt service, and 20% coverage on Bonds issued to finance airline approved CPTC projects.
+Airline terminal rentals and charges were offset by a credit of a share of terminal concession revenues.